 Emergency after clinical operating hours:

-- Call our 24-hour hotline 6311 2360 and our call centre personnel will advise if you should be admitted to our A&E department.
+- Call our 24-hour hotline 6311 2360 and our call centre personnel will advise if you should be admitted to our Accident and Emergency (A&E) department.

 - A doctor from A&E will assess your condition and activate our dental surgeon on duty and/or oral surgeon if necessary.